SnehalPatil2001/TimeCapture/README.md

 - `daylist`: An array containing the names of the days of the week.

+### Prerequisites
+1.**Install Node.js**
+  -Download Node.js from the [official website](https://nodejs.org/).
+  - Follow the installation instructions for your operating system (Windows, macOS, or Linux).
+  - After installation, verify Node.js and npm (Node Package Manager) are installed by running the following commands in your terminal:
+    ```bash
+    node -v
+    npm -v
+    ```

 ### Time Calculation

 - The program checks the current hour and formats the time accordingly: